-BIO-32: Night work occurring near suitable structures shall be scheduled to occur from September 2 to February 14, outside of the typical bat maternity roosting season, if possible, to avoid potential impacts on roosting bats.

-BIO-33: If construction activities are proposed to occur within 100 feet of potential habitat during the bat maternity roosting season (February 15 to September 1), a bat roost survey shall be conducted by a biologist determined qualified by Caltrans within 14 days prior to construction.
-If an active bat roost is found, an appropriate buffer shall be established based on the habits and needs of the species.
-The buffer area shall be avoided until a qualified biologist has determined that roosting activity has stopped.
+BIO-36: Work occurring near suitable structures shall be scheduled to occur from September 2 to February 14, outside of the typical bat maternity roosting season, if possible, to avoid potential impacts to roosting bats.
+If night work occurs during maternity roosting season, a preconstruction survey within 400-feet of potential roosting habitat shall be conducted no more than 3 days prior to construction.
+If an active roost is found, a 400-foot buffer shall be established.
+The buffer area shall be avoided until a qualified biologist has determined that bats are no longer present.

-BIO-34: During construction, Caltrans will ensure that the spread or introduction of invasive exotic plant species will be avoided to the maximum extent possible.
+BIO-37: During construction, Caltrans will ensure that the spread or introduction of invasive exotic plant species will be avoided to the maximum extent possible.

-BIO-35: Only clean fill shall be imported.
+BIO-38: Only clean fill shall be imported.
 When practicable, invasive exotic plants on the project site shall be removed and properly disposed of.
 All invasive vegetation removed from the construction site shall be taken to a landfill to prevent the spread of invasive species.
-If the soil from weedy areas must be removed off-site, the top 6 inches containing the seed layer in areas with weedy species shall be disposed of at a landfill.
+If the soil from weedy areas must be removed offsite, the top 6 inches containing the seed layer in areas with weedy species shall be disposed of at a landfill.
 Inclusion of any species that occurs on the California Invasive Plant Council's Invasive Plant Inventory in the Caltrans erosion control seed mix or landscaping plans for the project shall be avoided.

-BIO-36: To minimize the introduction of invasive plant species, all vehicles, machinery, and equipment shall be in a clean and soil-free condition before entering the project limits.
+BIO-39: To minimize the introduction of invasive plant species, all vehicles, machinery, and equipment shall be in a clean and soil-free condition before entering the project limits.
 Construction equipment shall be certified as "weed-free" by Caltrans before entering the construction site.